 Eatonville School District: Highly Capable Program - Selection Process (2022-2023 Placement)

 The Eatonville School District Highly Capable program seeks to identify the most highly capable students in our district.
 Highly Capable students are students who perform or show potential for performing at significantly advanced academic levels when compared with others of their age, experiences, or environments.
-A multi-disciplinary placement team makes placements for the entire district using multiple measures such as ability testing, achievement testing, and teacher identification scales.
+Placement decisions are made using multiple measures such as ability testing, achievement testing, and teacher identification scales.

-- Highly Capable Ability Testing (CogAT) - To be announced
+- Highly Capable Ability Testing - Full Battery (CogAT) - Spring 2022

 2nd-5th Grade CogAT Screener (SY 2021-2022):

-All 2nd grade students (and any 3rd-5th grade student new to the Eatonville School District) will automatically take the short CogAT screener.
+All 2nd grade students (and any 3rd through 5th grade student new to the Eatonville School District) will automatically take the short CogAT screener.
 More information about this screener may be found below.
-Screening dates for the 2021-2022 school year will be announced soon.
+Screening will take place in January through February of 2022.

 Cognitive Abilities Test (CogAT)